View Mark Kristoff's Obituary on TheDay.com and share memories

 |

-Quaker Hill - Mark H. Kristoff, 92, died Saturday, Feb.
-22, 2020, at the Lawrence and Memorial Hospital in New London.
-He was retired, having been both a teacher and administrator in several school systems.
-He was married to Mary Ann Kristoff, who predeceased him.
+Quaker Hill - Mark H. Kristoff, 92, resident of Quaker Hill passed away peacefully at Lawrence and Memorial Hospital in New London Feb.
+22, 2020.
+He was born April 5, 1927, to Paul and Elizabeth Kristoff, and grew up and attended schools in Manchester, Connecticut.

+When he was 16, he enlisted in the Navy and served in World War II, in the European theater, aboard the USS John Hood.
+He couldn't wait to serve his country and didn't want to be left out (even though he was underage), because his two older brothers were already serving.

+When the war ended and he returned home, he took advantage of the GI Bill to attend college, receiving his Bachelor of Science in English and Psychology in 1951, and his Masters of Education from the University of Hartford in 1953.
+He met and married his sweetheart, Mary Ann Madore, in 1951, and they had a loving marriage for 61 years.

+Mark was predeceased by his wife, Mary Ann, in 2012, and all of his siblings, as he was the youngest of seven.
+He leaves his daughter Laura (Michael Motta); son Glen (Terry); son Jeffrey; granddaughter Tiffany Gangi (Eric Weaver); granddaughters, Allegra, Shelby and Remie; great-grandson Anthony Gangi; great-granddaughter Kinsey; and many nieces and nephews.
+He also leaves his fiancée Marion Brown, with whom he found love after they started dating in 2017.

+The family wants to extend its sincere thanks to all of the staff at Bride Brook Health and Rehabilitation, for their compassionate care and kindness toward Mark, especially to Luis Diaz, Mark's favorite.

 A Mass of Christian Burial will be celebrated at 11 a.m.
-Friday, Feb.
-28, in Our Lady of Perpetual Help Church.
-Interment will be in St. James Cemetery, Manchester at a later date.
-A full obituary will be published in Wednesday's edition of The Day.
+Friday, in Our Lady of Perpetual Help Church.
+There are no calling hours.
+Interment will be in St. James Cemetery, Manchester, on a later date.
+Condolences may be shared on Mark's memorial page at www.neilanfuneralhome.com.